c-frame/aframewiki/en/pages/solidjs.md

 ## Rendering the scene via a SolidJS component (advanced)

 We can go further and use [Solid router](https://github.com/solidjs/solid-router) and render the scene with a SolidJS component on a specific route.

-We'll also use a SolidJS signal to update some component of the scene.

 We'll add a home page, with a link to the room page that renders the scene.
 Next to the `Change environment` button we previously had, we'll add two other buttons `sphere` and `box` to show an example of using a SoliJS signal to update a component on an entity.